 Bean bag furniture is one of the most comfortable types of furniture for people of all ages, from babies to seniors, but as with any product, it must meet the proper safety standards.

-Bean bags have several benefits and therapeutic qualities, and they are recommended by leading doctors and scientists as a healthy alternative to traditional furniture.
-Since the mid-1990s, many people have been concerned about the safety of baby bean bags, but new safety features were mandated before the end of the decade that have made bean bags safe for children of all ages.
+Bean bags have several benefits and therapeutic qualities.
+Leading doctors and scientists recommend them as a healthy alternative to traditional furniture.
+Since the mid-1990s, many people are concerned about the safety of baby bean bags.
+But new safety features were mandated before the end of the decade that have made bean bags safe for children of all ages.

 Bean Bag Safety

 In the 1990s, low-quality bean bags were found to pose two safety hazards to small children and babies.
-These hazards have since been corrected by the manufacturers after several recalls and new regulations were passed.
+The manufacturers have since corrected these hazards after several recalls.
+New regulations are now in force.
 However, as with all items used by children, parents are ultimately responsible for following the safety guidelines.

-Bean bags are comprised of a lining of natural or synthetic material and a filler.
-Most fillers are small beads made of PVC or polystyrene but may also be made of polyurethane or Styrofoam.
+Bean bags comprise of a lining of natural or synthetic material and a filler.
+Most fillers are small beads made of PVC or polystyrene but may also consist of polyurethane or Styrofoam.
 Most of these beads are 3 mm to 9 mm in diameter, but some bean bags may use micro-beads that are only 1 mm in diameter.

-The two safety risks of a bean bag for kids concerned babies and small children.
+The two safety risks of a bean bag for kids involve babies and small children.
 Children liked to open the linings and play with or attempt to eat the beads.
-These actions could lead to choking on them or accidentally inhaling them, which could block airways.
-In some cases, children have climbed inside of bean bags and have been harmed in the process.
+These actions could lead to choking on them or accidentally inhaling them.
+Inhaling bean bag filling could block airways.
+In some cases, children have climbed inside of bean bags and became injured in the process.

-The second safety risk occurs when bean bags are not properly filled.
+The second safety risk occurs when bean bags are not full.
 Bean bags must always be full to prevent accidents.
-A study conducted in 1996 found that 35 deaths occurred with babies who were found lying face down on bean bag furniture that was not properly filled.
+A study conducted in 1996 found that 35 deaths occurred with babies who were found lying face down on bean bag furniture that is underfilled.
 However, the researchers concluded that these deaths could have occurred in most other types of bedding through the same mechanism.

 Bean Bag Recalls and Safety Standards